 In one study, people with heart disease who consumed grape extract daily experienced a decrease in inflammatory gene markers, including NF-kB (

-Summary Several plant compounds in grapes, including resveratrol, can reduce inflammation.
+Summary Several plant compounds in grapes, such as resveratrol, can reduce inflammation.
 They may also reduce your risk of several diseases.

 Turmeric is a spice with a strong, earthy flavor that's often used in curries and other Indian dishes.

-It has received a lot of attention for its content of the powerful anti-inflammatory nutrient curcumin.
+It has received a lot of attention for its content of curcumin, a powerful anti-inflammatory nutrient.

 However, it may be hard to get enough curcumin to experience a noticeable effect from turmeric alone.

 In one study, women with excess weight who took 2.8 grams of turmeric per day showed no improvement in inflammatory markers (